Rakeela/dragora-notes/2021-11-3-One-Hundred-and-Ninety-Second.md

 I want my civil liberties back.
 People who've had crimes committed against them are people who have not had their civil liberties respected.

 ---
+I'm really looking forward to breaking this round of 'fasting' for real with that cookie in my candy hoard.
+Saturday is going to be fun!

+---
 Back to [[day-post-archive]]